 The advanced clinical training in transplant nephrology is an intensive one-year program that provides a scholarly training environment for fellows to become competent transplant nephrologists who will serve as future leaders of transplant programs and contribute academically to the field of kidney and pancreas transplantation.

 The fellowship offers a very thorough exposure to both inpatient and outpatient management of kidney and pancreas transplantation, both before and after transplantation.
-The fellow is an integral part of the multidisciplinary care team during their training and actively participates in patient management and all aspects of the transplant program, including donor and recipient selection and quality and performance improvement initiatives.
+As the program fellow, you are an integral part of the multidisciplinary care team during their training and actively participates in patient management and all aspects of the transplant program, including donor and recipient selection and quality and performance improvement initiatives.

-Our mission is to provide a scholarly training environment for fellows to become competent transplant nephrologists who will serve as future leaders of transplant programs and contribute academically to the field of kidney and pancreas transplantation.
+Our mission is to provide a scholarly training environment for fellows to become competent transplant nephrologists who will be the future leaders of transplant programs and contribute academically to the field of kidney and pancreas transplantation.

-Despite these high volumes, our post transplant results remain consistently excellent.
-The Recent Scientific Registry of Transplant Recipients (SRTR) data for our program reports that kidney transplant recipient survival is 98% and 93% at one and three years post-transplant, respectively (better than expected).
-Furthermore, our graft survival is 97% and 87% at one and three years, respective (also better than expected).
+Despite these high volumes, our post-transplant results remain consistently excellent.
+Recent Scientific Registry of Transplant Recipients (SRTR) data for our program reports that kidney transplant recipient survival is 97% and 93% at one- and three-years post-transplant, respectively (better than expected).
+Furthermore, our graft survival is 94% and 91% at one and three years, respectively (also better than expected).

 Histocompatibility, Tissue Typing and Transplant Immunology Laboratory